zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

 6. Click the create Private Access Channel button
 7. On the create Private Access Channel page enter the required … use  MDS_VCN  for virtual cloud network
 8. Click the create Private Access Channel button
-8. Wait 2 hours then continue to Subtask 3
+9. Wait 90 minutes then continue to Subtask 4

 Subtask 4 - Build OAC Dashboard
 1. Navigate to hamburger->Analytics->Analytics Clouds